bangle-io/bangle-io/CONTRIBUTING.md

 - `yarn jest` to run the tests

+- `yarn g:playwright-dep` to install playwright dependencies if you want to run integration testing.

-- `yarn g:e2e` to run the integration tests
+- `yarn g:e2e` to run the integration tests.

 More commands in the `package.json`.